White House: Deaths

 Two presidents, William Henry Harrison and Zachary Taylor, and three first ladies, Letitia Tyler, Caroline Harrison, and Ellen Wilson, have died at the White House.
-Others who have died at the White House include Rebecca Van Buren, granddaughter of Martin Van Buren.
+Others who have died at the White House include Rebecca Van Buren, granddaughter of Martin Van Buren, and Abraham Lincoln's son, William Wallace Lincoln.

 Weddings

 There have been nineteen documented weddings and four separate wedding receptions at the White House.
 The only president to marry in the White House was Grover Cleveland, who married Frances Folsom on June 2, 1886, in the Blue Room.

 The children of sitting presidents who married in the White House are Maria Hester Monroe Gouveneur (1820), John Adams II (1828), Elizabeth Tyler (1842), Nellie Grant (1874), Alice Roosevelt Longworth (1906), Jessie Wilson Sayre (1913), Eleanor Wilson McAdoo (1914), and Tricia Nixon Cox (1971).
 Luci Johnson (1967) and Jenna Bush Hager (2008) held their receptions at the White House.